Mampi-Das/ECG_Heart_Monitoring_System/README.md

 ### 📌 Observation

-The real-time ECG output obtained from the hardware setup exhibits signal characteristics that correspond to the standard ECG waveform.
-Minor variations and noise may occur due to factors such as electrode placement, body movement, and environmental interference.
-The ideal ECG waveform serves as a reference for understanding the expected morphology of a normal cardiac cycle.
+The acquired ECG signal closely resembles the standard ECG waveform.
+Minor noise and variations may occur due to electrode placement and body movement, while the ideal ECG serves as a reference for comparison.

 ---